 Anyone notice the Internet lately?
 I'm willing to bet that you aren't noticing the Internet in the same way that you were being asked to notice it a few years ago.
 I remember then that a favourite question that a CEO would put to his CIO was, "What is your Internet Strategy?"
-I'm curious: In your most recent budget or planning cycle, how many people here were explicitly asked, "What is your Internet Strategy?"
+I recently had opportunity to ask an audience of 300 people how many of them had been asked that question in their company recently.
+Exactly one person raised his hand.

-That tells us that the Internet is receding from figure - that which we obviously notice - into ground - that which begins to have unseen and unnoticed effects on us and the way we do business.
+That tells us that the Internet is receding from figure - that which we obviously notice - into ground - that which begins to have unseen and unnoticed effects on us and the way we conduct ourselves in our connected society.
 Let's see if we can apply McLuhan thinking to discover some useful ground-effects of the Internet.